enjarai/mini-tardis/docs/apps/past_locations.md

 Locations are sorted in chronological order from newest to oldest.
 Multiple pages can be browsed using the buttons in the top-left, and a desired destination can be selected using the "Set" button.
+If any entries match the currently selected destination, they will be highlighted with a yellow border.

 As with other places in the TdOS UI, the x, y, and z axes are represented with red, blue, and green respectively.